RapidUn: Influence-Driven Parameter Reweighting for Efficient Large Language Model Unlearning: Introduction

 Large language models (LLMs) are increasingly deployed in real-world systems---powering chat assistants, search engines, and content generation tools---where they inevitably memorize parts of their training data.
 This memorization can improve sample efficiency and factual recall, but it also poses serious risks: models can unintentionally reproduce sensitive user information, copyrighted text, or malicious behaviors injected via data poisoning~\citep{shokri2017membership, kurita2020weight, yeom2018privacy}.
 Recent work has shown that chat models may leak private conversation logs, emit verbatim paragraphs from books, or preserve harmful behaviors even after safety fine-tuning~\citep{carlini21extracting, cooper2025extracting, ganguli2022redteaming}.
 Once such problematic data are discovered, developers must ensure their removal to comply with privacy regulations (e.g., the ``right to be forgotten'') and maintain public trust in deployed systems~\citep{liu2024safer, eu2016gdpr}.

 These requirements motivate the problem of \emph{machine unlearning} for LLMs: selectively erasing the influence of specific training data while preserving the model’s general capabilities.
 A conceptually simple solution is to retrain the model from scratch on a cleaned corpus, but this is computationally prohibitive for billion-parameter models and impractical in iterative deployment pipelines~\citep{bourtoule2021machine}.
 As a result, recent work has proposed a variety of \emph{approximate unlearning} methods that operate on a trained model, including gradient-ascent updates, Fisher-based parameter corrections, and loss-based unlearning schemes~\citep{liu2024rethinking}.
-While far more efficient than full retraining, these methods can be unstable, overly destructive, or unpredictable, especially when the forget set is small or highly imbalanced.
+While far more efficient than full retraining, these methods often treat forget examples uniformly or nearly uniformly, which can lead to either insufficient forgetting or disproportionate degradation of retained behavior, especially when the forget set is small or highly imbalanced.

-At the core of this difficulty is a missing ingredient: existing approximate methods treat all forget examples nearly uniformly (or merely scale by loss), without a principled notion of \emph{how strongly} each sample actually influences model behavior, or which examples are most responsible for harmful behaviors versus generalizable patterns.
-In other words, current approaches are \emph{influence-blind}.
-As illustrated in Figure~\ref{fig:intro_concept}(a), such updates push the model away from all forget examples in roughly the same way, which can either under-forget truly harmful patterns or unnecessarily damage clean behavior.
-By contrast, Figure~\ref{fig:intro_concept}(b) sketches the \emph{influence-guided} regime that we seek: per-sample influence signals are used to steer unlearning updates toward the most problematic examples while protecting useful behavior.
+A key limitation of existing approximate methods is that they treat forget examples nearly uniformly (or only scale by loss), without modeling how strongly each sample influences the behavior to be removed or how forget and retain examples interfere.
+In this sense, they are \emph{influence-blind}.
+Figure~\ref{fig:intro_concept} contrasts this with the \emph{influence-guided} regime pursued by RapidUn, where per-sample signals steer updates toward more problematic examples while protecting useful behavior.

-A natural way to obtain such per-sample signals is through influence functions and related techniques, which explicitly quantify how individual training points affect model predictions.
-However, classical formulations require expensive Hessian or full-gradient computations and do not scale to modern LLMs.
-This gap motivates the need for a scalable, approximate influence estimator that can be integrated into the unlearning loop---precisely the role played by RapidIn in our proposed RapidUn.
+A natural source of such per-sample signals is influence estimation, but classical influence functions require expensive Hessian or full-gradient computations and do not scale to modern LLMs.
+This motivates a scalable approximation such as RapidIn~\citep{lin2024tokenwise}.